Scoggins: Rose Bowl remains worth a spot on the bucket list, no matter why you go

 TV doesn’t adequately capture the stunning visuals.

 This is an old stadium that never looks or feels its age.
-The list of iconic events hosted here is extensive, from Super Bowls to soccer World Cups.
-But to those of us who love college football, the affection for the Rose Bowl stems from late-afternoon kickoffs on Jan.
-1.
+The list of iconic events hosted here is extensive, from Super Bowls to soccer World Cups, but for those of us who love college football, the affection for the Rose Bowl stems from late-afternoon kickoffs on January 1st.

 The Gophers had not played here since 1962, a drought that covered multiple generations and caused countless fans to cling to a common sentiment – Please just one time.

-The 69-year-old Olson made the trip with his two adult sons, Benton and Peyton.
+Olson made the trip with his two adult sons, Benton and Peyton.
 The trio joined nearly 1,200 fans at a pregame party hosted by the university on the golf course on the backside of the stadium.
-The scene was high energy as fans soaked in the moment.
+The scene was high energy as fans soaked up the moment.

-Gophers officials predicted 12,000 to 15,000 fans would attend the game.
-The upset of USC last week greatly improved the mood of fans making the trip.
+Gophers officials predicted between 12,000 to 15,000 fans would attend the game.
+The upset of USC greatly improved the mood of fans making the trip.

-The weather gods smiled upon them: Clear blue skies, temperatures in the low 80s, light breeze.
+The weather gods smiled upon them too: Clear blue skies, temperatures in the low 80s, light breeze.
 Perfection.

-The aura for a Big Ten Conference game is not the same as the Rose Bowl Game itself, but Gophers fans found plenty of joy in the festivities.
+The aura for a Big Ten regular-season game cannot be measured against the Rose Bowl Game itself, but Gophers fans found plenty of joy in the festivities and the result.

-Olson’s dad, Harold, played basketball for the Gophers in the late 1940s.
-His dad brought him to football games when he was a child.
+Olson’s dad Harold played basketball for the Gophers in the late 1940s.
+His dad brought him to football games when he was child.
 The family has held season tickets since the 1960s.

-“This is fantastic,” Olson said.
+“This is fantastic,” he said a few hours before kickoff.
 “We’re really excited about the game and seeing the iconic Rose Bowl.”

 about the writer